HOME

 Working Groups

-WG 1 Warfighting and Force Employment Warfighting and force employment involve planning and decision making focused in the 0 to 3-year time horizon.
+WG 1 Warfighting and Force Employment, Transformation in Contact Warfighting, force employment, and Transformation in Contact involve planning, analysis, and decision making focused in the 0 to 2-year time horizon.
 Potential topics include data collection and lessons learned on military operations, training management, humanitarian relief operations, and impacts on power dynamics and relationships.

-WG 2 Force Development Force development efforts are focused on bridging the present and the future in the 2 to 7-year time horizon.
-Force development efforts include the development of concepts validated by assessment and incorporating emerging innovations.
+WG 2 Force Development and Deliberate Transformation Force development and Deliberate Transformation efforts are focused on bridging the present and the future in the 2 to 7-year time horizon.
+Force development and Deliberate Transformation efforts include the development of concepts validated by assessment, incorporating emerging innovations, and analysis in support of Army Acquisition.
 Deliver Army of 2030.

-WG 3 Force Design Force design efforts are focused on innovating for the 5 to 15-year time horizon.
+WG 3 Force Design and Concept-Driven Transformation Force design and Concept-Driven Transformation efforts are focused on innovating for the 8 to 15-year time horizon.
 New concepts and technologies, experimentation, analysis, and wargames all support force design.
 Design Army of 2040.

 WG 4 Sustainment Logistic and facility-related analysis.
 Includes deploying and sustaining the force; enhancing and accelerating Soldier housing, barracks, and workplace facilities; materiel and fire sustainability, operational energy, distribution, equipment analysis, and test and evaluation.

-WG 7 Modeling and Simulation (M&S) M&S development, data collection in support of M&S, defining future requirements for M&S applications and best practices in support of wargaming.
+WG 7 Modeling and Simulation (M&S) M&S development and VV&A data collection in support of M&S, defining future requirements for M&S applications and best practices in support of wargaming, advances in Distributed Live, Virtual, Constructive environments.

 WG 8 Wargaming Existing and innovative wargaming techniques and tools, lessons learned, advances in analytical approaches, and data collection and synthesis.